maxcorbeau/dorel.github.io/service-manual/contribute-to-the-service-manual/contribute-to-the-manual.md

 Our service manual is on [Github](https://github.com/dorel/dorel.github.io) and we use [Markdown](https://en.wikipedia.org/wiki/Markdown) to write articles.
 We highly recommend contributing directly on Github.

-You can learn more about contributing on Dorel's Github [here](/service-manual/make-software/maintaining-version-control-in-coding.html).
+You can learn more about contributing on Dorel Juvenile's Github [here](/service-manual/make-software/maintaining-version-control-in-coding.html).

 ## What is Service Design?